trongthanh/dotfiles/README.md

 The recommended plugins are:

 - [Alignment](https://github.com/wbond/sublime_alignment): Help align code for better readability (especially in long properties list).
-Shortcut has been switch to `ctrl + shift + a` due to conflicts with SublimeLinter
+Shortcut has been switch to `ctrl+shift+a` due to conflicts with SublimeLinter
 - [All Autocomplete](https://github.com/alienhard/SublimeAllAutocomplete): List and suggest completion for all the words appeared in opened files
 - [Color Highlighter](https://github.com/Monnoroch/ColorHighlighter): is a plugin for the Sublime text 2 and 3, which underlays selected hexadecimal colorcodes (like "#FFFFFF", "rgb(255,255,255)", "white", etc.) with their real color.
 Also, plugin adds color picker to easily modify colors.
 - [CSS3](https://github.com/y0ssar1an/CSS3): The most complete CSS support for Sublime Text 3